 Swedish.
-Words were extracted from SALDO (Borin et al., 2013).
+Words were extracted from SALDO (Borin et al. 2013).
 In the Swedish data, 64,460 nouns, 12,507 adjectives, and 7,764 verbs were used for training.
 The division into training, validation, and test sets were based on the same proportions as in English.
 The same forms were used as in English, except that instead of the progressive form for verbs, the passive infinitive was used, e.g. äta:ätas 'eat:be eaten'.

 Finnish, German, and Russian.
-For these languages, data from task1 and task2 in SIGMOR-PHON 2016 was used for training, and task2 data was used for evaluation.
+For these languages, data from task1 and task2 in SIGMORPHON 2016 was used for training, and task2 data was used for evaluation.
 In this dataset, each word pair is provided along with morphological tags for the source and target words.
 We define a relation R as the combination of two sets of morphological tags, for which there exist words in the data.

 The SIGMORPHON datasets consist of word pairs along with the corresponding morphological tags, specifying properties such as gender, number, case, and tense.
-We generate analogies from this as follows.
-Firstly, we read each word pair (w_1, w_2) from the dataset, building tables of paradigms by storing the word pairs together with their tags.
-If w_1 or w_2 has already been stored in a table (it may be part of another word pair (u_1, u_2)), then w_1 and w_2 is stored in the same table as u_1 and u_2 .
-Secondly, when all words are stored in tables, we go through them, and consider each pair of word forms members of a morphological relation.
-All words having a given source form and target form make up the set of words for that relation.
+For training set and validation set, we generate analogies from this as follows.
+First, we read each word pair (w_1, w_2) from the dataset, building tables of paradigms by storing the word pairs together with their tags.
+If w_1 or w_2 with the exact same set of tags has already been stored in a table (it may be part of another word pair (u_1, u_2)), then w_1 and w_2 is stored in the same table as u_1 and u_2 .
+Second, when all words are stored in tables, we go through them and consider each pair of word forms members of a morphological relation.
+All words having a given source form and target form make up the set of word pairs for that relation.
+This procedure allows us to get more training data, as some new pairs can be generated from the tables (e.g. (w_1, u_1) from the example above).
+For the test set, we do not enhance the data in any such way, but use the exact relations provided from the original SIGMORPHON data set.

-As the task described in this paper differs from the original SIGMORPHON task, with the additional requirement that every query-target word pair needs to be accompanied by a demo relation with the same forms, all relations with only one word pair were discarded.
-Of the SIGMORPHON datasets, we did not include Arabic, Georgian, Hungarian, Maltese, Navajo, Spanish, and Turkish, either because of the sparsity problem mentioned above,6 or because the morphological features used in the language made it difficult to generate query-target pairs.
-The percentage of test set word pairs being discarded in the remaining languages: Finnish: 1.2%, German: 2.1%, and Russian: 0.5%.
-Details about dataset sizes can be found in Table 2.
+As the task described in this paper differs from the original SIGMOR-PHON task, with the additional requirement that every query-target word pair needs to be accompanied by a demo relation with the same forms, all relations with only one word pair were discarded.
+Of the SIGMORPHON datasets, we did not include Arabic, Georgian, Hungarian, Maltese, Navajo, Spanish, and Turkish, either because of the sparsity problem mentioned above, 6 or because the morphological features used in the language made it difficult to generate